zoryzhang/cobweb/examples/vision/README.md

 If an image is used for training, its ground-truth label (digit) is used along with the image tensor in the training process.

-The predictions on all test data may takes a couple of minutes, and with the default global variances defined in the script, you should expect to obtain a test accuracy of 80.86% in the end.

 ## Vision Example Walkthrough:

 	import numpy as np